 Are the available training Yes • Use existing training materials D/D 5-1 materials suitable for the SOJT design without the need for revisions?
-No Revise existing course materials for use with SOJT Repurpose applicable content 5-2 Are the training delivery methods (e.g., coach led, Yes Refine the training delivery methods 5-2 coaching) congruent with the SOJT design?
-No Design SOJT training delivery methods D/D Are the instructions for Yes Validate and use 5-3 facilitator, student, and other contributors complete and easy to follow?
-No Design SOJT user instruction Is a norformana tast Yes Develop performance checklist 5-4 Is a performance test required?
+No Revise existing course materials for use with SOJT Repurpose applicable content 5-2 Are the training delivery methods (e.g., coach led, Yes • Refine the training delivery methods D/D 5-2 coaching) congruent with the SOJT design?
+No • Design SOJT training delivery methods Are the instructions for Yes • Validate and use 5-3 facilitator, student, and other contributors complete and easy to follow?
+No • Design SOJT user instruction I C A A Yes • Develop performance checklist 5-4 Is a performance test required?
 No • Consider converting to a study guide.
-Report that SOJT is not feasible.
-TM Does the SOJT require a test Yes Develop test in QMP 5-5 at the end of the course in addition to the performance • Develop test management plan with CG INSTITUTE D/D requirements?
+Report that SOJT is not feasible. ТМ Does the SOJT require a test Yes • Develop test in QMP 5-5 at the end of the course in addition to the performance • Develop test management plan with CG INSTITUTE D/D requirements?
 No No action